Elly Barnes

-Elly Barnes MBE FCCT is the founder and chief executive of the charity Educate & Celebrate.
-She was voted Number 1 in the Independent on Sunday's Pink List in 2011 (now the Rainbow List), and was a judge in 2012.
+Elly Barnes MBE FCCT was the founder and chief executive of the charity Educate & Celebrate.
+The charity was dissolved in January 2024.

-Barnes was appointed Member of the Order of the British Empire in 2016 for her contribution to education, equality and diversity.
-She also received her honorary doctorate from the University of Aberdeen in November 2016 and won the Activist of the Year 2018 award from Diva Magazine.

-Barnes has formed a close partnership with Goldsmiths University of London and together with Dr Anna Carlile wrote a book of all the research from the Educate & Celebrate Programme released in March 2018 called How To Transform Your School into An LGBT+Friendly Place: A Practical Guide for nursery, primary and secondary teachers.

 Education

-Barnes attended Market Bosworth High School and The Bosworth College.
-She then studied for a degree in music, specialising in voice, at the Birmingham Conservatoire and then completed her Post Graduate Certificate of Education (PGCE) at the faculty of Education at the University of Central England, now known as Birmingham City University.
+Barnes attended Market Bosworth High School and then completed a degree in music, specialising in opera, at the Birmingham Conservatoire.
+She completed her Post Graduate Certificate of Education (PGCE) at the University of Birmingham.
 She had her Newly qualified teacher (NQT) year at The Barclay School in Stevenage whilst studying for a Diploma in Music Technology at Hertfordshire University.
-Barnes completed an MA in school based explorations at Goldsmiths University.
+Barnes completed an MA in inclusive education at Goldsmiths University.